-Buildings, including our homes, account for 17 percent of Canada’s greenhouse gas emissions, so helping Canadians make where they live more energy efficient supports our environmental objectives while making homes more comfortable and more affordable to maintain.
-This will also create good, middle-class jobs in our communities as the energy efficiency sector accounted for more than 436,000 direct jobs in 2018.
+Buildings, including our homes, account for 18% of Canada’s greenhouse gas emissions, so helping Canadians make where they live more energy-efficient supports our environmental objectives while making homes more comfortable and more affordable to maintain.
+This will also create good, middle-class jobs in our communities.
+The energy efficiency sector accounted for more than 436,000 jobs in 2018.

-Announced in the November 30th Supporting Canadians and Fighting COVID-19: Fall Economic Statement 2020, the Our Action Starts at Home – Home Energy Retrofit initiative will be available to homeowners retroactive to December 1, 2020.
+Announced in the Supporting Canadians and Fighting COVID-19: Fall Economic Statement 2020, the Greener Homes initiative is available to homeowners retroactive to December 1, 2020.
 We recognize that when it comes to energy in Canada, where you live matters.
-This initiative will complement energy efficiency programs available today in each region.
+Take advantage of existing rebates now being offered by our partners in your region.

 How do I get started?

-To be eligible for retroactive payment, you must document your “retrofit journey”.
-The journey must begin with an EnerGuide audit.
+To be eligible for retroactive payment, you must document your retrofit journey.
+The journey must begin with your EnerGuide home evaluation.

-We are working at full speed so that the initiative reduces emissions, saves Canadians money, and helps prepare our buildings for the net-zero future.
-Further detail on the initiative, including eligibility, will be provided in the new year.
+We are working at full speed so that this initiative can reduce emissions, save Canadians money and help prepare our buildings for a net-zero future.
+Further details, including eligibility, will be provided in the coming weeks.

-We recognize that homeowners and landlords need to be able to access simple and affordable financing to make deeper home energy retrofits.
-Over the coming months, we will outline details of a low-cost loan program that integrates and builds on available energy audits and grants.
-We remain committed to collaborating closely with provinces, territories, and industry partners to develop solutions that will benefit Canadians; check back here for updates.
+We recognize that homeowners need to be able to access simple and affordable financing to make deeper home energy retrofits.
+Over the coming months, the government will outline details of a low-cost loan program that integrates and builds on available home evaluations and grants.
+We remain committed to collaborating closely with provinces, territories and industry partners to develop solutions that will benefit Canadians.
+Check back here for updates.

 - Date modified: